 With oral appliance therapy, patients with obstructive sleep apnea can restore their ability to rest easy each night.
 This treatment uses a specialized mouth guard that keeps the jaw aligned, and the airways open so patients can reach the deep, restorative sleep they need to feel their best every day—and combat their condition.

 Want to learn more about treatment for snoring and obstructive sleep apnea?

-Contact the team of NW Heights Dental today to book a consultation visit with Drs.
-Keri Smith and David Hiebert to discuss the options available to you.
+Contact the team of NW Heights Dental today to book a consultation visit with Dr. Keri Smith to discuss the options available to you.
 Our practice is conveniently located in Portland OR at 975 NW Saltzman Road and can be reached at (503) 646-1463 to schedule an appointment.